Aliases for SLC6A4 Gene

 Previous GeneCards Identifiers for SLC6A4 Gene

 This gene encodes an integral membrane protein that transports the neurotransmitter serotonin from synaptic spaces into presynaptic neurons.
 The encoded protein terminates the action of serotonin and recycles it in a sodium-dependent manner.
 This protein is a target of psychomotor stimulants, such as amphetamines and cocaine, and is a member of the sodium:neurotransmitter symporter family.
-A repeat length polymorphism in the promoter of this gene has been shown to affect the rate of serotonin uptake and may play a role in sudden infant death syndrome, aggressive behavior in Alzheimer disease patients, and depression-susceptibility in people experiencing emotional trauma. [provided by RefSeq, Jul 2008]
+A repeat length polymorphism in the promoter of this gene has been shown to affect the rate of serotonin uptake.
+There have been conflicting results in the literature about the possible effect, if any, that this polymorphism may play in behavior and depression. [provided by RefSeq, May 2019]

 GeneCards Summary for SLC6A4 Gene

 SLC6A4 (Solute Carrier Family 6 Member 4) is a Protein Coding gene.
-Diseases associated with SLC6A4 include Obsessive-Compulsive Disorder and Slc6a4-Related Altered Drug Metabolism.
-Among its related pathways are Transmission across Chemical Synapses and Synaptic vesicle cycle.
-GO annotations related to this gene include protein homodimerization activity and Rab GTPase binding.
+Diseases associated with SLC6A4 include Obsessive-Compulsive Disorder and Anxiety.
+Among its related pathways are Circadian rythm related genes and Synaptic vesicle cycle.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and Rab GTPase binding.
 An important paralog of this gene is SLC6A2.

 Serotonin transporter whose primary function in the central nervous system involves the regulation of serotonergic signaling via transport of serotonin molecules from the synaptic cleft back into the pre-synaptic terminal for re-utilization.
 Plays a key role in mediating regulation of the availability of serotonin to other receptors of serotonergic systems.
 Terminates the action of serotonin and recycles it in a sodium-dependent manner.